svchinche/CCOMS/README.md

 Basically Grafana is monitoring tool and Prometheus is a visualization tool.

 **Helm**
-For customization on package installation using help, we use below options. name - name to that package to identify on k8s cluster namespace - install application on newly mentioned namespace value - to use our customized value to package, we use this flag
+For customization on package installation using help, we used below options.
+- name:  name to that package to identify on k8s cluster
+- namespace: install application on newly mentioned namespace
+- values:  to use our customized values using yaml file, we can use this flag
+- set: to set individual attribute value

 Graphana vs Kibana
 ------------------